 Myth No. 1: Stretch marks are a sign that you need to lose weight.

-Despite a widely available mountain of evidence to the contrary, this myth always seems to stick around.
-It doesn’t matter how much you weigh; anyone can develop stretch marks.
-Stretch marks can come for anyone, whether you’re a man, woman, young, old, active, or sedentary.
+Despite a mountain of evidence to the contrary, this myth always seems to stick around.
+It doesn’t matter how much you weigh; anyone can develop stretch marks, whether you’re a man, a woman, young, old, active, or sedentary.
 From a medical perspective, stretch marks happen when skin is forced to thin itself and, you know, stretch.
 This thinning exposes a deeper layer of your skin through tributary-like tears that can range in color from red to purple to white.

-Myth No. 2: You can prevent stretch marks with special creams, lotions, or oils.
+Myth No. 2: You can prevent stretch marks with products.

-Myth No. 3: You can eliminate stretch marks with special creams, lotions, or oils.
+Myth No. 3: You can eliminate stretch marks with products.

-Seriously, just use these products to moisturize your skin.
+Seriously, you’re better off just moisturizing your skin.
 “You cannot get rid of stretch marks using topical creams,” says Lorenc.
-But if you feel as though you must lessen their appearance, Lorenc suggests investing in a self-tanner or tinted lotion as an affordable option.
+“There are no really effective at-home treatments for stretch marks,” confirms Frank.
+Stretch marks are like acne scars in that the damage is far below the skin surface, so creams won’t help (this includes retinols — Frank says they aren’t strong enough and will cause irritation).
+If you feel as though you must lessen your stretch marks’ appearance, Lorenc suggests investing in a self-tanner or tinted lotion as an affordable option.

-Microneedling with PRP (platelet-rich plasma) can also help, too.
-PRP is a “growth factor” liquid that is believed to accelerate wound-healing and lessen inflammation.
+Microneedling with PRP (platelet-rich plasma) can help too.
+PRP is a “growth factor” liquid believed to accelerate wound healing and lessen inflammation.
 A physician applies this liquid to the treatment areas over the course of three to six sessions, at four- to six-week intervals.
 You’ll need to shell out more than a few bucks, however; each session ranges from $1,000 to $3,000, according to Lorenc.
-Maybe it’s worth it if you’re an underwear model; then again, at least one Victoria’s Secret angel has stretch marks, so maybe not.
+Frank likes Vivace, an energy-derived form of microneedling.
+Maybe it’s worth it if you’re an underwear model; then again, at least one Victoria’s Secret Angel has stretch marks, so maybe not.

-While water is the essence of wetness, it does not, in fact, do anything for stretch marks: either before or after they have formed.
+While drinking water has many benefits, it does not, in fact, do anything for stretch marks, either before or after they have formed.
 “There is no direct correlation between drinking water and stretch marks, but staying hydrated does help to improve the overall appearance of the skin and is something people should really consider as part of their skin-care regimen,” says Lorenc.

-Myth No. 5: Nutritional supplements, and special, nutrient-rich diets can eliminate stretch marks.
+Myth No. 5: Changing your diet can help with stretch marks.